✔ Expert-reviewed for accuracy and completeness. Learn more

 - Ignition systems: pilot lights are becoming a thing of the past, in favour of an electronic ignition system which increases a furnace’s efficiency rating.

 - Programmable & “smart” thermostats: Not a furnace feature per se, more of an add-on.
 But programmable thermostats are easy to use and will save you money.
 New ‘smart’ thermostats can learn from your personal heating preferences and adjust your home’s heating automatically, like lowering the temperature during the day when you’re at work.
-Turning your thermostat down just one degree each night results in a 2% reduction on your annual heating bill.

 Choosing a Fuel Type for your Furnace – Propane vs. Natural Gas vs. Oil